Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: SQUID Measurements

 \section{SQUID Measurements}

-To explore the inductance properties of a structure similar to the rail on our LJJs, we utilized an SQUID with electrodes to directly inject flux bias current into the SQUID strip line.
-The inductance can be determined by observing the magnetic field response of the SQUID to the injected flux bias current $I_{fl}$.
-When a current $I_{fl}$ is directly injected into the shared strip line, each additional magnetic flux quantum coupled to the SQUID equals the product of $\Delta I_{fl}$ and the self-inductance of the shared strip line, where the $\Delta I_{fl}$ is the period observed in the SQUID voltage modulation under variation of the flux bias current $I_{fl}$.
+To test the inductance of a structure similar to the rail on our LJJs, we utilized an SQUID with electrodes to directly inject flux bias current into a metal strip in a DC SQUID.
+The inductance was determined by observing the magnetic field response of the SQUID to the injected flux bias current $I_{fl}$.
+When a current $I_{fl}$ is directly injected into the shared superconducting strip, each additional magnetic flux quantum coupled to the SQUID equals the product of $\Delta I_{fl}$ and the self-inductance of the shared strip, where the $\Delta I_{fl}$ is the period observed in the SQUID voltage modulation.
 Therefore, the self-inductance is given by the flux quantum $\Phi_0$ divided by $\Delta I_{fl}$.

 In Fig.~\ref{SQUID} (A), we present photographs of the test SQUID.
 It was cooled in the DP setup and statically biased with a constant current just above the critical current.
-Fig.~\ref{SQUID} (B) and (C) show examples of voltage responses to the flux bias current for two identical design SQUIDs.
-The self-inductance per $\mu m$ was extracted using the formula $L_s=(\Phi_0/\Delta I_{fl})/l$, where $l$ represents the length of the shared strip line.
-From these tests, we obtained an average inductance per $\mu m$ is 0.654~pH/$\mu m$ with a standard deviation of 3.8$\%$.
+Fig.~\ref{SQUID} (B) and (C) show examples of voltage responses to the flux bias current for two identically designed SQUIDs.
+The self-inductance per $\mu m$ was extracted using the formula $L_s=(\Phi_0/\Delta I_{fl})/l$, where $l$ represents the length of the shared strip.
+From these tests, we obtained an average inductance per $\mu m$ at 0.654~pH/$\mu m$, with a standard deviation of 3.8$\%$.